<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://kaminipress.com/?p=292</guid>

-It was the fine poet and writer John Bennett who many years ago, on his Vagabond website, introduced us to Tom Kryss.
+<description><![CDATA[Here at Kamini Press we are proud to present another of our favorite poets and his new book: Tom Kryss Sketch Book It was the fine poet and writer John Bennett who many years ago, on his Vagabond website, introduced us to Tom Kryss.
 Since then he’s been a favorite artist, illustrator and poet.
-Please study Kryss’s long [...]
+Please [&#8230;]]]></description>

-<content:encoded><![CDATA[<p><a title="click the cover to enlarge..." href="http://farm3.static.flickr.com/2525/4018600291_97db6e57ee_o.jpg" rel="lightbox[292]"><img class="alignleft" src="http://farm3.static.flickr.com/2525/4018600291_88819a0470.jpg" alt="" width="362" height="500" /></a><strong>Here</strong> at <span style="color: #ffffff"><strong>Kamini Press</strong></span> we are proud to present another of our favorite poets and his new book:</p>
+<content:encoded><![CDATA[<p><a title="click the cover to enlarge..." href="http://farm3.static.flickr.com/2525/4018600291_97db6e57ee_o.jpg"><img class="alignleft" src="http://farm3.static.flickr.com/2525/4018600291_88819a0470.jpg" alt="" width="362" height="500" /></a><strong>Here</strong> at <span style="color: #ffffff;"><strong>Kamini Press</strong></span> we are proud to present another of our favorite poets and his new book:</p>

 <p><strong>Tom Kryss</strong></p>

-<p><span style="color: #ffffff"><strong>Sketch Book</strong></span></p>
+<p><span style="color: #ffffff;"><strong>Sketch Book</strong></span></p>

 <p>It was the fine poet and writer John Bennett who many years ago, on his Vagabond website, introduced us to Tom Kryss.
 Since then he’s been a favorite artist, illustrator and poet.
 Please study Kryss’s long list of books, chaps, broadsides and art, look at the bottom of this page.
 There is something about Tom Kryss’s tone and voice that makes him very special.
 Have you seen his art?
-Have you seen his <span style="color: #ffffff"><strong>The Book of Rabbits</strong></span> – one of the most beautiful children’s books you’ve ever seen?</p>
+Have you seen his <span style="color: #ffffff;"><strong>The Book of Rabbits</strong></span> – one of the most beautiful children’s books you’ve ever seen?</p>

-<p><span style="color: #ffffff">Tom Kryss</span> is a true outsider and he was part of the Cleveland poetry scene in the Sixties around d.a. levy; the Cleveland scene back then had more outsiders per square meter than any other poetry scene in America.</p>
+<p><span style="color: #ffffff;">Tom Kryss</span> is a true outsider and he was part of the Cleveland poetry scene in the Sixties around d.a. levy; the Cleveland scene back then had more outsiders per square meter than any other poetry scene in America.</p>

-<p>Let me quote John Bennett from Vagabond:<span style="color: #ffffff"><em><strong> “You want your young genius poet of the 20th Century?
+<p>Let me quote John Bennett from Vagabond:<span style="color: #ffffff;"><em><strong> “You want your young genius poet of the 20th Century?
 Scrap Rimbaud.
 I give you Tom Kryss.
 What Tom Kryss does, more than any poet I know, is strip away excess and cut to the bone.
 He staked out a modest turf and then hunkered down and stayed there.
 He has not squandered time and blurred his focus chasing down publishers and polishing his image.
 So that what he writes is unencumbered and fraught with the particular, which is the unique, which is the only way to get a handle on the universal.
 What he writes always gives you something and never takes anything away. “</strong></em></span></p>

-<p><span style="color: #ffffff"><strong>Sketch Book</strong></span> is his new book from Kamini Press, number 5 in our Poetry Series.
+<p><span style="color: #ffffff;"><strong>Sketch Book</strong></span> is his new book from Kamini Press, number 5 in our Poetry Series.
 40 pages of prose poems.
 Cover art by Tom Kryss.
 All 150 books signed by the author in Ravenna (this American town with the beautiful Italian name).
 Twenty-five of the books come with a hand-tinted and signed print by Tom Kryss.
 Author portrait painting by Henry Denander.</p>

 <p><strong><img class="alignleft size-full wp-image-264" src="http://kaminipress.com/files/2009/05/whitestripe10.jpg" alt="" width="758" height="2" /></strong></p>

-<p style="text-align: justify">use the PayPal button above or send cash in a brown envelope to Kamini Press, Ringvägen 8, 4th floor, SE-117 26 Stockholm, Sweden.
-In Sweden pay SEK 63,-/125,- (including postage) to Bankgiro 5889-0781, or get the book from Bokmagasinet, in Stockholm.</p>
+<p style="text-align: justify;">use the PayPal button above or send cash in a brown envelope to Kamini Press, Ringvägen 8, 4th floor, SE-117 26 Stockholm, Sweden.
+In Sweden pay SEK 60,-/150,- (including postage) to Bankgiro 5889-0781, or get the book from Bokmagasinet, in Stockholm.</p>

-<p style="text-align: justify"><img class="alignleft size-full wp-image-265" src="http://kaminipress.com/files/2009/05/whitestripe11.jpg" alt="" width="758" height="2" /></p>
+<p style="text-align: justify;"><img class="alignleft size-full wp-image-265" src="http://kaminipress.com/files/2009/05/whitestripe11.jpg" alt="" width="758" height="2" /></p>

 <p><img class="alignnone" src="http://farm3.static.flickr.com/2756/4019357460_8c556c2a26_o.jpg" alt="" width="758" height="1025" /></p>

-<p style="text-align: center"><strong>Tom Kryss</strong> | Painting by Henry Denander</p>
+<p style="text-align: center;"><strong>Tom Kryss</strong> | Painting by Henry Denander</p>

 <h3><strong>Tom Kryss Books and Broadsides</strong></h3>